-Is Running On A Treadmill Easier Or Harder?
+Is Running On A Treadmill Easier Or Harder Than Outside?

 By Simon Gould

 Running on a treadmill is something a lot of runners have to do whether they like it or not.
 Perhaps the weather is too bad outside or just the convenience sometimes calls for a treadmill run.
-50 million Americans choose to do it per year so there are many good reasons out there.
+50 million Americans choose to do it every year, so there are many good reasons out there.
 But how does it compare to running outside, is it easier or harder?

 Why treadmill running is easier

 Treadmill running has shown to be scientifically easier than running outside.
 You do lack the freedom of movement you get with running outside.
 You can't accelerate, or change your stride and you have to concentrate on a treadmill but it is shown that you use less energy.
 So what are the reasons for it being easier?

 The lovely bouncy treadmill has something to do with it.
 The deck helps propel you along as each stride gets it's own encouragement from the belt.
 This means there's less impact on the joints and lower leg.
 The historic and well written reason is the lack of wind resistance.
 Some world records don't count when the wind is too powerful in a favorable direction.

 Due to these and the belt moving beneath you, you actually run faster on a treadmill.
 Your pace is quicker than outside.
 This makes a treadmill ideal for speed work.
 Getting the legs used to running at a quicker pace is great for making your running outside quicken.
 When I've run on a treadmill in a gym, I often saw runners who only went there to do speed training on the treadmills.